 The residential program can take a deeper look into the issues that may be impacting the anxiety.
 Upon intake, a thorough evaluation of the anxiety disorder will provide information, such as a detailed medical and psychiatric history and a review of medications, which can allow the psychiatrist to diagnose the specific features of the anxiety disorder.
 This data then helps the clinician to create an individualized treatment plan.

 The comprehensive treatment approach will involve various therapeutic activities during the day, such as individual psychotherapy, group therapy, life skills, family therapy, experiential and holistic therapies.
 The residential program offers a more intensive treatment approach while providing a quiet place for the individual to focus on learning relaxation techniques and what to take for anxiety when it flairs up.

 Whether you tackle anxiety through outpatient treatment or a residential program, the great news is that anxiety can be well managed, and your quality of life can be significantly improved.

-KS Mental Wellness a Leading Residential Mental Health and Dual Diagnosis Program
+KS Mental Wellness a Leading Residential Mental Health Program